alex-lt-kong/the-nitty-gritty/c-cpp/c/04_poc/06_subprocess/README.md

 * The first version is `main-naive.c`, it works, mostly.
-However, its sequential `while()` loop structures means that if the child process sent data to both stderr and stderr fast, the buffer for stderr will be filled very soon, causing unexpected result.
+However, its sequential `while()` loop structure means that if the child process sends data to both stderr and stderr fast, the buffer for stderr will be filled very soon, causing unexpected results.

 * A more proper version is `main-poll.c`, it sets a reasonably large buffer for potential child process's stdout and stderr and uses `poll()` to alternatively read data from them.

-* To throughly examine the behavior of the parent program, a sample child program, `sub.out` is also prepared.
+* To thoroughly examine the behavior of the parent program, a sample child program, `sub.out` is also prepared.
 It supports a few different modes to demonstrate the interaction between child and parent programs.